 - Key clauses and proprietor rights

-- Actions for boards and relevant clause of Schedule 6
+- Actions for boards & relevant clause of Schedule 6

 - All clauses of Schedule 6 and board actions